 Consider it just another creative way to get out and experience what the world has to offer.
 Virtually.
 Virtual tours and press trips are done in any number of ways.
 The awesome folks of Lawrence, Kansas decided to put together a series of videos (with an introduction from the mayor himself!) and show us all over downtown.
 We also received super fun gift boxes, filled with goodies from local merchants, and participated in a little trivia along the way.

-The end result was an hour-long testament to all the reasons Lawrence, Kansas makes for the perfect travel destination once the world starts to reopen again.
+The end result was an hour-long testament to all the reasons Lawrence, Kansas makes for the perfect travel destination.
+(And you can see exactly why right here!)

 The Unmistakably Historic Lawrence, Kansas